benja0x40/MiMB.4C/README.md

   * `updateDesignData.R`

-    Tool to update micro array design information for new genome releases.
-This tool uses the bowtie alignment software to map probe sequences on a chosen assembly of the genome for a precise update of genomic coordinates addressed by the microarray platform.
+    Tool to update micro array design information for any genome release.
+    This tool uses `bowtie` to map probe sequences on a chosen genome assembly and updates genomic coordinates addressed by the microarray platform accordingly.

   * `computeRestrictionMap.R`

     Tool to compute the genomic coordinates of all restriction sites for a given restriction enzyme.
-Restriction sites are defined by the short DNA motif (4 to 6bp in common protocols) specifically targeted by the enzyme.
+Restriction sites are defined by the short DNA motif, commonly 4 to 6bp in 4C protocols, specifically targeted by the enzyme.

   * `enrichmentAnalysis.R`

-    Workflow R script to be executed secondly (after dataPreparation.sh) when running the demo analysis.
+    Workflow R script to be executed secondly (after `dataPreparation.sh`) when running the demo analysis.
-    This script chains normalization, probes filtering and multi-resolution analysis of the 4C enrichments (see the first reference in section E below for more informations).
+    This script chains normalization, probes filtering and multi-resolution analysis of the 4C enrichments.

+    For further details see [Leblanc et al., 2016](#2).

 #### 3. File organisation (before execution) ####